-- Work on two different farms for 15 weeks each. - Work on a farm and an allied industry for 15 weeks each. - Work on two farms and in an allied industry for 10 weeks each.
+- Work in two different horticultural placements for 15 weeks each, or - Work in two different horticultural placements for 10 weeks each plus an allied placement of 10 weeks.

-You must submit a Practical Work report for two of the above to the Practical Work Co-ordinator by 25 July of the year that you complete the work period.
+You must submit your Practical Work report to the Practical Work Coordinator by 25 July of the year that you complete the work period.
 An employer form verifying the work period also needs to be handed in with the report.